-- Loan arrears committees - Unsecured collateral (beyond expiry of the notary public's commitment period) - Credit lines that remain unused for more than 6 months - Funded projects revealing irregularities or difficulties that may impact the ability or likelihood of repayment - Etc
+- · Loan arrears committees - Unsecured collateral (beyond expiry of the notary public's commitment period) - Credit lines that remain unused for more than 6 months - Funded projects revealing irregularities or difficulties that may impact the ability or likelihood of repayment - Etc.

-These criteria represent the minimal requirements imposed on the Bank as far as detection and monitoring is concerned as stipulated in Bank Al-Maghrib's Circular 19/G. In fact, the Risk and Commercial functions detect, monitor and submit for analysis and review by the Loan Commitments Monitoring Committee each customer loan that they consider sufficiently sensitive for it to be discussed.
+These classification criteria stipulated by BAM's Circular 19/G are for the Bank the minimal requirements in terms of monitoring and presenting loan dossiers to the Loan Commitments Monitoring Committee.
+In fact, Group Risks and the Commercial and Sub-standard Loan Recovery functions detect, monitor and submit for analysis and review by the Loan Commitments Monitoring Committee each customer loan that they consider sufficiently sensitive for it to be discussed.